MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/exploring-the-windows-vista-audio-engine.md

 When an audio application initiates audio processing, the audio engine configures the system-supplied APOs and the sAPOs into an audio graph to process the digital audio data.
 The mechanism the audio engine uses for building the audio graph is a system detail and will not be discussed.

-The audio application can initiate the connection in shared mode ore exclusive mode.
+The audio application can initiate the connection in shared mode or exclusive mode.
 Although a default set of sAPOs is installed with Windows Vista, sAPOs are not considered to be system components and are therefore customizable.

 ### <span id="shared_mode"></span><span id="SHARED_MODE"></span>Shared mode